Weaverize/dynamic-binding/readme.md

 # Dynamic Data-Binding
-This mixin allows data-binding with dynamicaly created Native Custom Element, Polymer Element or both together.
+This mixin allows data-binding with statically or dynamicaly created Custom Elements, native HTML Elements, Polymer Elements or all together.
+Maybe this library should be called "The One Ring"...

 # Getting started
 To get started